RETAIL TERMS AND CONDITIONS

 (e) any process is instituted which could lead to that party being dissolved and its assets being distributed to its creditors, shareholders or other contributors (other than for the purposes of solvent amalgamation or reconstruction).

-(f) the designer or anyone connected to the designer threatens or actually causes; fraud, theft, assault or any other act of crime to The Pommier, it’s associates, customers or third parties.
+(f) the designer or anyone connected to the designer threatens or actually causes; fraud, theft, blackmail, assault, or any other act of crime to The Pommier, it’s associates, customers or third parties.

 6.3.3 In the unlikely event of a breach in clauses 6.3.1 or 6.3.2, payment made for the advertising space will not be returned or refunded to the designer and any payments due to The Pommier within one full calendar month of the breach will still be owed.